dolthub/docs/content/introduction/use-cases/manual-data-curation.md

 * Are bad data changes causing production issues?
 * Would human review of cell-level data changes help?

-# Dolt fixes this by…
+# Dolt solves this by…

 Treat that spreadsheet like code.
 Create a database on DoltHub.